Biglup/cardano-c/README.md

 Get the latest documentation at [cardano-c.readthedocs.io](https://cardano-c.readthedocs.io/)

 > \[!IMPORTANT\]
-> This library is at early stages of development.
+> This library is in the early stages of development.
 > The documentation is a work in progress and may not be complete.
 We will
 > actively work on improving the documentation as we progress.